 The PEA pathway, which is believed to play an important role in the regulation of neuroinflammation and pain signaling, represents a promising potential mechanism to treat multiple conditions of chronic pain.
-PEA is an endogenous bioactive lipid that has been evaluated in dietary supplement formulations in relation to various pain conditions in more than 30 clinical studies, with over 2,500 patients, including patients with pain related to

-LSR and DPNP, treated with dietary supplement PEA in these studies.
-Fifteen of these studies were randomized, controlled trials (RCTs) in a total of approximately 1,500 patients, with thirteen RCTs demonstrating a statistically significant improvement in pain reduction endpoints.
-A peer-reviewed meta-analysis of eight RCTs conducted with PEA demonstrated a weighted mean reduction in pain intensity score (based on a Visual Analog Scale (VAS)) of approximately two points compared to control, which compares favorably to the reductions in pain intensity reported from clinical trials with currently approved chronic pain medications.
-In addition, few adverse events related to PEA treatment have been reported in these published clinical studies.
-Despite this promising precedent clinical data supporting the exploration of the potential utility of PEA in chronic pain treatment, there are no PEA-based therapeutics approved by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) or similar regulatory authority.
-Rather, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.
+PEA is an endogenous bioactive lipid that has shown activity in more than 30 published clinical studies in over 3,000 patients across a variety of pain indications, including approximately 1,500 patients in randomized, controlled studies, where it has demonstrated marked reductions in pain intensity and attractive tolerability and safety data.
+A peer-reviewed meta-analysis of eight randomized, controlled trials conducted with PEA demonstrated a weighted mean reduction in pain intensity score of approximately two points compared to inactive control, based on a Visual Analog Scale (VAS), which compares favorably to the reductions in pain intensity reported from clinical trials with currently approved chronic pain medications.
+Despite this encouraging precedent clinical data, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.

 As a prodrug of PEA, ETX-810 was designed to significantly improve the absorption and systemic exposure of PEA beyond what is achievable with currently available formulations, potentially maximizing the therapeutic effect.
-In our Phase 1 SAD and MAD clinical trials of ETX-810, which included a total of 80 healthy volunteers, ETX-810 demonstrated encouraging safety and tolerability.
-ETX-810 also demonstrated improved pharmacokinetics in a group of healthy subjects relative to dietary supplement formulations of PEA, with approximately three times higher PEA exposure on a matched dose basis.
+In single and multiple dose Phase 1 clinical trials in healthy subjects, ETX-810 demonstrated encouraging safety and tolerability and improved pharmacokinetics relative to dietary supplement formulations of PEA, with approximately three times higher PEA exposure on a matched dose basis.
 We believe the optimized pharmacokinetics and favorable tolerability of ETX-810, combined with our development and manufacturing expertise, put us in position to progress a robust clinical development program and explore the full therapeutic effect of ETX-810.
 To date, we have not observed any clinically relevant drug-drug interactions with ETX-810, and due to PEA's endogenous nature we believe there is a low potential for liabilities related to addiction or abuse, positioning ETX-810 to potentially be used as a differentiated monotherapy or in combination with other medications for chronic pain.
 If approved, ETX-810 may be the first PEA-based therapeutic addressing the critical unmet need in chronic pain treatment for novel, non-opioid and non-addictive therapeutic options.
 Our research suggests that a multi-billion dollar commercial opportunity is available for a new chronic pain agent with proven efficacy and a favorable safety and tolerability profile.

-We have initiated two separate Phase 2a clinical trials of ETX-810 in the United States, one in patients with pain associated with diabetic peripheral neuropathy (DPN) and another in patients with pain associated with lumbosacral radiculopathy (or lumbosacral radicular pain (LSRP)), to evaluate the efficacy and safety of ETX-810 in these indications.
+We have initiated two separate Phase 2a clinical trials of ETX-810 in the United States, one in patients with pain associated with diabetic peripheral neuropathy (DPN) and another in patients with pain associated with lumbosacral radiculopathy (LSRP), to evaluate the efficacy and safety of ETX-810 in these indications.
 We expect to report topline data from both trials in the first half of 2022.
 If these trials are successful, we plan to conduct further studies with a view to broaden ETX-810's clinical applications in peripheral neuropathic and other chronic pain conditions.